thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 {% include images-gallery.html imageCollection="customize-office-plan-widget-3" %}

-- Navigate to the "Actions" tab and click "plus" to add new action;
+- Navigate to the "Actions" tab and click "plus" to add new action.
+In the "Add action" dialog:
+  - Select "On row click" as the action source;
+  - Enter "sensor_details" as action name;
-- In the "Add action" dialog, select "On row click" as the action source.
-Choose "Custom action" for the action type and paste the specified function in the "Custom action function" section.
-After, click "Add";
+  - Choose "Custom action" for the action type;
+  - Paste the custom action function by copying it from the documentation.

-The function used in this example:
+The custom action function used in this example:

 ```js
 const $injector = widgetContext.$injector;